-Once discharge, intake and power are all connected and power is applied, the Arid Bilge Series 2 will go through the following sequence.
-Five seconds after power is applied, the compressor starts running.
-For the next six seconds, the unit will discharge any previously collected water.
-Then we hear a click, and for the next five seconds, the unit will pump air backwards through the active intake tube, while continuing to discharge any remaining water.
+Once discharge, intake and power are all connected and power is applied, the Arid Bilge Series 4 will go through the following sequence: Five seconds after power is applied, the compressor starts running.
+The low vacuum and discharge cycle lights are lit.
+For the next five seconds, the unit will discharge any previously collected water.
+Then we hear a click, and for the next six seconds, the unit will pump air backwards through the active intake tube, while continuing to discharge any remaining water.
 If the bilge pickup is submerged it will likely be passing bubbles at this time.
-Then, we hear another audible click with a tonal change.
+Then, we hear another audible click with a tonal change with the discharge light going out and the vacuum cycle light coming on.
 This is when the vacuuming of the collection chamber starts to occur.
-As the chamber reaches a full vacuum level at 20", we hear the pump speed up, then shut off and this happens roughly 12 seconds later for a total pump run time of just 23 seconds.
-As the pump shuts off, an intake valve opens and this is when water, oil or air starts to flow rapidly through the 5/32" intake tube.
+The low vacuum light goes out after 14 seconds of pump run time, and 6 seconds later, the high vacuum light comes on.
+As the chamber reaches a full vacuum level at 18", we hear the pump speed up, then shut off and this happens roughly 11 seconds later for a total pump run time of just 22 seconds.
+As the pump shuts off, an intake valve opens (zone 1 lights on the first cycle) and this is when water, oil or air starts to flow rapidly through the 3/16" intake tube.
+The pump is not running while water is being drawn out of the bilge.
 The length of the tube as well as the height of the unit above the bilge pickup all affect the timing.
 If it's pulling air or water or some combination thereof, the timing of this part of the cycle will also vary accordingly.
-Next, the unit will repeat this process for intake number 2, and on the third cycle for intake number 3.
-If the unit finds two wet zones i.e. both 1 & 2 are pulling water, it will run cycles pulling from both in tandem until either of them starts to pull air.
-Eventually, the unit will return to checking the two or three ports and find that it's pulling air on all individually.
+Next, the unit will repeat this process for intake number 2, and on the third cycle for intake number 3 and so forth.
+If the unit finds three wet zones, i.e. 1, 2 and 3 are pulling water, it will run cycles pulling from the three until one of them starts to pull air.
+Eventually, the unit will return to checking all of the ports and find that it's pulling air on them individually.
 It then enters a three hour siesta or rest mode, where the unit will be completely silent.
+The low vacuum and system power on lights remain lit.
 Hopefully, the siesta mode is where your Arid Bilge will spend most of its time.
 To wake the unit up at any time it's taking a siesta, simply turn power off for three seconds and then reapply.

-Internal Processor Lights Legend . . .
+Processor Lights Legend . . .